 The tree tops create a microclimate which prolongs the growing session by creating less extreme environments.
 The trees also produce a large amount of organic material which rots and enriches the soil, as well as bringing nutrients up from the lower to upper soil levels, which the local vegetation can also access.

 All these facts are backed up by scientific reports cited in a 2006 published by the World Wildlife Fund looking at the importance of cork oak trees to the environment and local economies.
+Have a look at my blog which discusses if WWF are a good charity to donate to.

 Another incredible important aspect about cork oak forests is that they support and benefit local people and livelihoods.
 The trees and their product have a high economic value, and because of their sustainable nature create plenty of jobs in rural locations over the long term.
 The cork oak woodlands almost single-handedly guarantee the survival of local communities.
 This is sustainability in a nutshell – true harmony of nature and people.